How to Reduce Your Mental Load as a Mother

 Although life has changed significantly for women, the community has fizzled out.
 Most people don’t have family around to help them - most of us don’t even own our own homes.

-Many women have no choice but to work full time when they want to stay home with their babe.
+Many women have no choice but to work full-time when they want to stay home with their babies.
 With all the extra stress and lack of support, the mental load feels stronger than ever.

 The mental load still means mothers are feeling burnt out.

-I watched my mum do 100% of the cooking and the housework, whilst working more hours than my stepdad.
-I never understood it, but they were very old fashioned and it worked for them.
+I watched my mum do 100% of the cooking and the housework, whilst working more hours than my stepdad who sat around reading and gardening all afternoon.
+I never understood it, but they were very old-fashioned and my mum likes to stay busy so it worked.

 Are you struggling with the mental load?
 What area are you finding the most difficult?